-If you are interested in the professional services I am currently offering, please proceed to my "services" page here--
+If you are interested in professional services I offer, please proceed to my "services" page here--

 I've had a long and in some ways successful career, but I am not exactly sure in what.
 One of my employers called me a "generalist," by which I think he meant someone who works in a lot of different fields.

 A less kind person might say "a mile wide and an inch deep" but I will let others decide.

 Feel free to click on a tab for more info about things I've done, (dis)-organized by the type of pursuit.